 BSAC shore diving guidance

 York hall is currently closed.
 On our return we will not be doing rescue drills and will modify drills so we never need to share regulators (eg testing octopus regs).
 We will update the pool advice as the situation changes.
 BSAC has provided guidance that for sports activities more than six people can meet eg for classes in pools.

 BSAC pool diving guidance

-Charter boats have restarted diving operations but there is a reduced maximum number of people on the boat (varying by operator).
+Charter boats are currently closed.
 Operators have their own rules which they will expect you to follow but typically boats will not offer you food, will want you to minimise use of the head and will want you to socially distance while on the boat.
-If you go on a boat then as usual please inform the Diving Officer (Richard Clegg email@example.com) about any dives.
+If you go on a boat then as usual please inform the Diving Officer (Richard Clegg firstname.lastname@example.org) about any dives.
 With more than 2 people you need a Dive Manager.

 BSAC boat diving guidance